nschloe/tau/README.md

   His calculations are performed in sexagesimal (base 60) digits.
 In section 8,

-  > #### Transformation of the value of the circumference into the Indian digits
-  > under the condition that half of the circumference be one
+  > #### Transformation of the value of the circumference into the Indian digits under the condition that half of the circumference be one

-  he translates the result to decimal digits:
+  he gives the result in decimal digits:

   > We put the digits from left to right onto a half-verse, to get a verse:
   >
   > > wa baḥǧā ḥahǧi ṣaz a za ṭah ḥawahu
+  > >
   > > muḥīṭun li-quṭrin huwa 'ṯnāni minhu
   >
   > 6 2 8 3 1 8 5 3 0 7 1 7 9 5 8 6 5